Where exactly are brown trout native?

 The only countries in Europe that do not have Brown trout are island nations such as Malta and Cyprus or city states such as the Vatican.

-Greenland also does not have brown trout, although while under the Danish sphere of influence the entire island of Greenland is technically in North America.
-Although they do have Atlantic salmon.
+Greenland also does not have brown trout, although while the Island is within the Danish sphere of influence the entire island of Greenland is technically in North America.
+Although Greenland does have Atlantic salmon.

-In southern Europe, where the climate is hotter and more arid, Brown trout for the most part are isolated to mountain valleys where the water is cooler.
+In southern Europe, where the climate is hotter and more arid, brown trout are primarily found in isolated mountain valleys where the water is cooler.

 How far east in Russia do brown trout live?

-Brown trout and other salmo species are common throughout European Russia as far east as the Urals mountains.
-Beyond the Urals, in Sibera there are no native Salmo species.
-They are replaced by Asianic trout such as the Lenok(1) or Taimen .
-I know of no records of Brown trout and Lenoks sharing a catchment.
+Brown trout and other Salmo species are common throughout European Russia as far east as the Urals mountains.
+Beyond the Urals, in Siberia there are no native Salmo species.
+They are replaced by Asianic trout such as the Lenok(1) or taimen .
+I know of no records of brown trout and lenoks sharing a catchment.

 In southern Russia, The Caspian sea, and many of the tributaries are home to two species of Salmo, the Caspian salmon, and the Caspian trout.
 They use to be quite widespread, running the tributaries, but now populations are rare.